 In the area of corporate philanthropy, she worked with Nsyscom, a Korean CSR consulting company, the Korean Corporate Citizenship Center and the Boston College Center for Corporate Citizenship as a research associate.

-In order to improve business ethics and compliance of South Korean companies, as the project architect, she initiated two South Korean collective action projects of Siemens Integrity Initiative by Siemens AG and World Bank, NABIS (Northeast Asia Business Integrity School) implemented by FKI-IMI (Federation of Korean Industries-International Management Institute) as the South Korean Integrity Partner and GCEF as its partner organization from 2011 to 2014 and Fair Player Club implemented by Global Compact Network Korea as its South Korean Integrity Partner and GCEF as the partner organization from 2015 until now.
+In order to improve business ethics and compliance of South Korean companies, as the project architect, she initiated two South Korean collective action projects of Siemens Integrity Initiative by Siemens AG and World Bank, NABIS (Northeast Asia Business Integrity School) implemented by FKI-IMI (Federation of Korean Industries-International Management Institute) as the South Korean Integrity Partner and GCEF as its partner organization from 2011 to 2014 and Fair Player Club implemented by Global Compact Network Korea as its South Korean Integrity Partner and GCEF as the partner organization from 2015 to 2018.